contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a long-standing bug where continuous ranges for arrays, such as `(a: 1,2)'s 4thlasttolast`, wouldn't work correctly.
 (What that example should do is provide the entire array, as is consistent with Python.)
  * Fixed a long-standing bug where `(click: ?Passage)` and `(click: ?Sidebar)` just flat-out didn't work at all.
  * Fixed a long-standing bug where lambdas would produce an incorrect duplicate-name error if the temp variables used with their clauses contained capital letters.
+ * Fixed a long-standing bug where hooks that had `(transition:)` transitions would restart their transition animations whenever the containing passage finished transitioning in.
+Previously, the only way to overcome this was to make the passage transition using `(transition-arrive:"instant")`.
  * Fixed a bug where the default CSS for `(click: ?Page)` (a blue border around the page) wasn't visible.
 (Now, an `::after` pseudo-element is created for the enchantment, so that the border displays above all the page content.)
  * Now, `(mouseover:)` and `(mouseout:)` should work correctly with ?Page, ?Passage, and ?Sidebar.
  * Fixed a bug where `(for:)` would emit infinite loop errors if 50 or more elements were given to it.